katulevskiy/tech_layoffs_ml/README.md

   ![Polynomial Regression MSE](images/polyreg-mse.png)

-- Since our MSE is high, we conclude that our model is underfitting.
+- As we increased the polynomial degree, our model's MSE on the training data set shrunk, but on the testing data it grew, so we conclude that our model is overfitting.
+Based on the graph, we can say that at about the third degree, the model begins to overfit.
 - For our next two models, we are considering using the following models:
   - Automatic Relevance Determination regression to see if a different regularization technique will better assign weights depending on the feature relevance.
   - Neural Networks to better find patterns within our data.